PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/vardict/vardict_somatic.rst

 =======================  ==================  ========  ==========  ==================================================================================================================================================================================================================================================================================
 name                     type                prefix      position  documentation
 =======================  ==================  ========  ==========  ==================================================================================================================================================================================================================================================================================
-tumorBam                 BamPair                                   The indexed BAM file normalBam                BamPair                                   The indexed BAM file intervals                bed                                    2 reference                FastaFai            -G                 1  The reference fasta.
+tumorBam                 IndexedBam                                The indexed BAM file normalBam                IndexedBam                                The indexed BAM file intervals                bed                                    2 reference                FastaFai            -G                 1  The reference fasta.
 Should be indexed (.fai).
 Defaults to: /ngs/reference_data/genomes/Hsapiens/hg19/seq/hg19.fa tumorName                String                                    The sample name to be used directly.
 Will overwrite -n option